-Line 2 - OOS Municipal Obligation Interest Add-Back
+Line 3 - OOS Municipal Obligation Interest Add-Back

-Interest earned from a direct obligation of a state or political subdivision other than Indiana (out of state, or OOS) is taxable by Indiana if:

-- The obligation is acquired after Dec.
-31, 2011; and - You received this income while being an Indiana resident.
+Interest earned from a direct obligation of a state or political subdivision other than Indiana (out of state, or OOS) is taxable by Indiana if the obligation is acquired after Dec.
+31, 2011.
 Interest earned from obligations held or acquired before Jan.
 1, 2012, is not subject to Indiana income tax and should not be reported as an add-back.